kardeiz/jsonrpc-v2/README.md

 Otherwise, custom errors should implement [`ErrorLike`](trait.ErrorLike.html) to map errors to the JSON-RPC 2.0 `Error` response.

-Individual method handlers can take various kinds of args (things that can be extracted from the request, like the `Params` or `State`), and should return something that can resolve into a future where the `Item` is serializable.
+Individual method handlers are `async` functions that can take various kinds of args (things that can be extracted from the request, like the `Params` or `State`), and should return a `Result<Item, Error>` where the `Item` is serializable.
 See examples below.

 ## Usage